 We are constantly thinking of new ways to ensure that your data is top-notch.
 In fact, there are three levels of quality checks on free text data to ensure that each response is meaningful.
 We’re all human, after all, so our intelligent search bar allows for spelling mistakes; if a respondent has made a mistake when typing, the search function still knows to group their response with those that mean a similar thing.
 And we’re working on some machine learning initiatives which will make this process even slicker.

 Attest also allows you to choose the length of free text answers and the number of answers you want your respondents to give.

 For example, if you ask your audience what brands come to mind when they think about makeup, you can request up to 5 different answer fields – so you know you’re getting the data needed Bear in mind that the amount of answer fields you ask for impacts the length of the answers you’ll get; if you request a short answer you can ask for up to 5 answer fields, medium-length answers are capped at 4 answer fields, and so on.
 A flexible character limit ensures that the data you collect is concise and easy to analyse.

 It couldn’t be easier to start collecting qualitative data.
-Simply log in and start creating a survey, and select the ‘free text’ question type!
+Simply sign up and start creating a survey, and select the ‘free text’ question type!